shelleywong/CSCI211-Course-Materials/Programs/program07.md

 ## Objectives

-* Implement a Binary Tree
+* Implement a Binary Search Tree
 * Practice writing recursive functions
 * More practice parsing commands
-* Use the STL vector and queue
+* Practice using the STL vector and queue

 ## Overview